 Chargers for the Table

-And Instagrammer Rashida Banks condiers placemats themselves unnecessary.
-“The material of the plates and other tableware against the tabletop surface provides a beautiful contrasting interest of color, textures, and finishes,” she stated.
+And Instagrammer Rashida Banks considers placemats themselves unnecessary.
+“The material of the plates and other tableware against the tabletop surface provides a beautiful contrasting interest of color, textures, and finishes,” she says.
 “So ditch the placemats and expose your beautiful table top!”

 03 of 08